StevenBlack/vocab/million-dollar-words.md

 ### complaisant
 Obliging and eager to please.
-Even though they're pronounced the same, don't confuse with complacent, which means self-satisfied and smug.
-A complacent person would probably expect to be served by a complaisant person.

 ### concise